 a.
-Inspection of the Third Avenue and Second Street deep tunnel are on a 10 year inspection interval.
-The inspection of the deep tunnel was last performed during 2008.
-An inspection was scheduled for 2018 but has been delayed due to Army Corps of Engineers coordination.
+Inspection of the Third Avenue and Second Street "deep" tunnels are on a 5-year and 10 year inspection interval, respectively.
+The previous inspection of the deep tunnels was completed in 2008.
+The proposed 2018 inspection was delayed and performed in October 2020 and has been summarized in a separate report to the Commission.